 - A steam punk game known as Space 1889 takes place in an alternate universe where technology is different from ours.
 This is because Victorian theories that have been discredited in this universe work in the other universe, leading to a very different techline.

 - In the Civilization games, you can advance your tech trees in whatever order you prefer.
 Some technologies are dependent on each other, but many are not.

 - All games in the series feature this.
 The most obvious examples are caravels and frigates, whose technology is independent of Gunpowder, and yet they are clearly shown using cannons.

 - Fallout in spades: They have nuclear propulsion, Power Armor and lasers, but their computers are at the level of computers in the early 80s and they have yet to invent the transistor.

 - Pokémon.
 They have hi-tech tools such as Poké Balls and artificial Mons (Magnemite, Voltorb, Porygon, Kling), but their transportation methods are terrible.
 The world has a few ships and trains (most of which are "Magnet Trains") and it's supposed to take place in Turn of the Millennium.
 Of course, this is the world where kids are allowed to have pets that can fly anywhere, travel through seas and work as their bodyguards against wild animals, they probably don't feel like needing too many vehicles.

-- Mega Man and its sequels take place in a world where intelligent humanoid robots, teleportation, energy weapons and matter replication all exist as early as 2001.
+- Mega Man (Classic) and its sequels take place in a world where intelligent humanoid robots, teleportation, energy weapons and matter replication all exist as early as 2001.